Tunetown/PHP-RESTProxy/README.md

 - PHP >= 7.3 with CURL module installed.

 ## Options
 The only option is to use HTTPS or HTTP to call the target host.
-Everything else is controlled by the URI called, see above.
+Everything else is controlled by the called URI, see above.

 ## Installation
 Just put the index.php and .htaccess files on your server into some directory.